awsdocs/aws-cpp-developer-guide/doc_source/examples-s3-bucket-policies.rst

 #####################################################

 .. meta::
-   :description: How to set, get, and delete a policy for an Amazon S3 bucket using the AWS SDK for
+   :description: How to manage policies for an Amazon S3 bucket using the AWS SDK for C++.
-                 C++.
-   :keywords: AWS for C++ SDK code examples, bucket policies, delete policy, get policy, set policy
+   :keywords: s3

 You can set, get, or delete a *bucket policy* to manage access to your |S3| buckets.